-“The spectrum of diversity is part of the human story at its best.
+“In my view, the spectrum of diversity is part of the human story at its best.
 Where systems, institutions and individuals mobilize power to disadvantage others, health and social inequities result.
 All of the human family is then negatively impacted.”

 Reimer-Kirkham was appointed Dean of Nursing in August 2019.
 She brings academic distinction, a wealth of experience, and highly informed perspectives on nursing to her role.
 Reimer-Kirkham is a committed educator, a respected academic leader, and an internationally regarded researcher.
 Among other awards, Reimer-Kirkham was a recipient of the 2019 UBC School of Nursing Centenary Medal of Distinction and was appointed in 2014 to the Royal Society of Canada’s College of New Scholars, Scientists and Artists.